lykoerber/Xtemporal-reasoning/README.md

 # Xtemporal-reasoning
 Project for the seminar "Event Processing" (M.A.
-Computational Linguistics at Heidelberg University), examining explainable temporal reasoning of large language models (LLM).
+Computational Linguistics at Heidelberg University), examining temporal reasoning of large language models (LLM).
+This study experiments with the [TimeLlama](https://github.com/chenhan97/TimeLlama) model on the [TRAM](https://github.com/EternityYW/TRAM-Benchmark/tree/main) benchmark dataset.

 ## Installation